dbmi-pitt/daquery/README-initial-setup.txt

 your Tomcat instance is installed.
 Make sure this directory exists and is writable with a subdirectory of conf/

+Obtain a copy of the oracle ojdbc.jar JDBC drivers and place it in your maven repository at

 --build with: mvn install

 --deploy target/daquery-1.0-SNAPSHOT.war in Tomcat as daquery.war